Skip to main content

 Abstract

-This collection contains a compilation of letters to and from Col. House regarding business deals, financial holdings, and politics.
+This collection contains a compilation of letters to and from Colonel House regarding business deals, financial holdings, and politics.
 The majority of the letters are addressed to Thomas C. Dunn.
 Other correspondents include: Dewitt C. Dunn, Secretary McAdoo of the Treasury Department, and Paul M. Warburg.
 Topics discussed include real estate, federal and regional reserve banks.

 Dates: 1896 - 1927